fahickman/asp8/README.md

             ...             ; procedure statements follow
             JMP [myproc]    ; return to caller

+*Note: Using indirect addressing with the JMS instruction will destroy the contents of the A register.*

 Memory Pages
 ------------
 The ASP-8 is divided into 64 pages of 64 bytes each.
 An instruction can